Vigilante13/intro-to-re/tools-3.md

 // 1050: using guessed type int __fastcall __isoc99_scanf(_QWORD, _QWORD);
 ```

 IDA uses the system function name, but besides that it appears IDA has correctly decompiled our `C` program!
+If we didn't have the source code for our example program, using IDA's Decompiler we could've reconstructed the logic and figured out what int makes the program successful.

 The robustness of a simple decompiler can assist in various techniques of reverse engineering a program.

 This is all the tools I have to discuss.
 In the final section I will talk about [Jobs/Interviews](https://vigilante13.github.io/intro-to-re/jobs.html)